HimaniShah1/search-places/README.md

 # Getting started
-To run the project go to the project directory are run npm install
+To run the project go to the project directory and run npm install

-and after that start the development server npm start
+and after that to start the development server npm start

 # Getting Started with Create React App